Join our Community

 BDS is wrong; instead of demonizing Israel, work from within to eliminate discrimination and the occupation

-Melanie Takefman is a writer, activist and communications consultant.
+Born in Canada and living in Israel since 2003, Melanie Takefman writes about life in Israel, herstory and cross-cultural identity.
 She is currently working on a book about women and migration.
-Say hello on Twitter @meltakefman.